atherdon/artics/diet only/que-only.md

 ### What software are you using right now and why

-What tools that you using online at your work?
-What do you want to have at dietary management, weight loss software when you think aboiut trying something new?

-Did you use some sort of products, that helps you to manage your work routine?
+What products(software programs) are you using online at your work(helps you to manage your work routine)?
+Ex: I'm sure that you use Gmail for messages
+Maybe you use some payment gateway like PayPal, Stripe.
+Maybe you use Messenger/Facebook in order to communicate with a new prospects(leads)

 What features do you use?

+Is that software that you use did work well?

 What you want to be improved in this software?
 What did you think cannot be done or improved(related to your current software or similar software that you know)?

-Is that software that you use did work well?
+What features do you want to have at dietary management, weight loss software?
+Do you want to try some new software soon?

-What products(software programs) did you use at your work cycle?
+How much did you spend for software that you use at your work(per month)?

-Ex: i'm sure that you use Gmail for messages
-Maybe you use some payment gateway like PayPal, Stripe.
-Maybe you use Messenger/Facebook in order to communicate with a new prospects(leads) Did you have sales tracking software?
+Did you have sales tracking software?
 Did you use invoice management software?

-How much did you spend for software that you use at your work(per month)?

 *You can specify names only and i'll google them.*